 Not exactly your typical cap and stem looking mushroom, lion's mane has distinctive white cascading tendrils that, as the name implies, somewhat resemble the mane of a lion.
 Usually dangling in a single clump on wild hardwood trees, it is indigenous to Eastern Asia, Europe as well as North America.

 In Japan, it goes by the name yamabushitake and in China is called hóu tóu gū which translates "monkey head mushroom."
 Other English names include hedgehog, bearded tooth and pom pom mushroom.

-Although lion's mane is a popular culinary gourmet variety when prepared from white fresh or rusty cream-colored dried mushrooms, it is most effective for therapeutic use when consumed as a supplement concentrate, either as an activated heat-treated powder or liquid extract.
+Although lion's mane is a popular culinary gourmet variety when prepared from white fresh or rusty cream-colored dried mushrooms, it is most effective for therapeutic use when consumed as a supplement concentrate, either as an activated water/alcohol extract powder or liquid solution.

 These bulk or encapsulated powders and liquid solutions are made from either or both the fruiting body as well as the fungal mycelium, the potent white root-like threads.

 these components is necessary to improve bioavailability and inherent

 health-enhancing qualities.
 This is a type of heat processing that uses

 steam or other hot water or alcohol treatments to break down the tough cell walls

 that inhibit its complete digestibility.

 While lion's mane is also renowned for its beta-glucan immune-modulating properties and benefits to the digestive tract, here on this page we primarily focus on its unique and potent effects as a neurotrophic and nootropic superfood.